-To find a doctor and have the sensor installed in your city, use the contact form and I will send you the details.
-Please remember to mention your contact phone number.
+To find a doctor and have the sensor installed in your city (in India), please contact

 If you are diabetic and want to understand how to make full use of this flash glucose sensor using the monitor possibly just 3 or 4 times (total cost Rs 8,000), I have made a post on how to do so.